-(2) As of December 31, 2017, we had \$2.2 million of regulatory assets not earning a return.
+As of December 31, 2017, we had \$23.4 million of regulatory assets not earning a return.
 The regulatory assets not earning a return primarily relate to unamortized losses on reacquired debt.
 The other regulatory assets in the table either earn a return or the cash has not yet been expended, in which case the regulatory assets are offset by liabilities.

-(3) As of December 31, 2017, we had not yet made cash expenditures for \$42.8 million of these environmental remediation costs.
+(3) As of December 31, 2017, we had not yet made cash expenditures for \$385.6 million of these environmental remediation costs.

-(4) Represents the unrecognized future pension and OPEB costs resulting from actuarial gains and losses on defined benefit and OPEB plans.
-We are authorized recovery of this regulatory asset over the average remaining service life of each plan.

-Represents amounts recoverable from customers related to our uncollectible expense rider.
-This rider allows us to recover or refund the difference between actual uncollectible write-offs and the amounts recovered in rates.
+- (4) Represents the unrecognized future pension and OPEB costs resulting from actuarial gains and losses on defined benefit and OPEB plans.
+We are authorized recovery of this regulatory asset over the average remaining service life of each plan. - (5) Represents amounts recoverable from customers related to our uncollectible expense rider.
+This rider allows us to recover or refund the difference between actual uncollectible write-offs and the amounts recovered in rates. - (6) Amounts are recovered over the term of the replacement debt as authorized by the ICC.